MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 ## Events

-1. A renderer **MUST** fire an event when an element's visibility has changed, allowing the host app to scroll the card into position.
+1. A renderer **SHOULD** fire an event when an element's visibility has changed, allowing the host app to scroll the card into position.